So I’ve compiled a checklist of tips for people wanting to break into the games writing business.

 First of all, google for guidance.
 There’s already a bunch of excellent advice out there.
 Why are you reading this nonsense when you could be absorbing Greg Buchanan’s brilliant blog post?
+Or Katie Chironis’s comprehensive guide to getting a job (and a career) in game/narrative design?
 Or watching this GDC talk?

 Watch videos.
 The Writers’ Guild of Great Britain hosted a series of online talks which are full of wisdom for newcomers and veterans.
-You can learn a lot from YouTube, whether it’s GDC talks, play-throughs, or intelligent criticism such as Feminist Frequency and Critical Distance.
+You can learn a lot from YouTube, whether it’s this playlist of GDC narrative talks, play-throughs, or intelligent criticism such as Feminist Frequency and Critical Distance.

 Play a broad range of games.
-See just how many ways you can tell a story.
+See just how many ways people can tell a story.

 Make the most of your transferable experience.
 Work out where your professional experience most closely crosses over with games.
 If you’ve written a zombie comic, that’s relevant experience when applying to write for a zombie game.
 If you’re an animator, you may already have contacts in the interactive industry.
 Focus on any area where you’re not starting from scratch.